Alcatraz Boat Tour

 Insiders Tip: Both of the Sausalito ferries cruise past Alcatraz as they travel between Sausalito and San Francisco, although they do not stop there.
 This is another option for seeing Alcatraz from the water if you also want to visit Sausalito for lunch.

-The New Alcatraz and Golden Gate Bridge Boat Tour
+The New Alcatraz Boat Tour with the Golden Gate Bridge

 I mentioned above that there are tours of San Francisco Bay that cruise past Alcatraz as they show you many landmarks in the Bay Area.
 There is also a dedicated Alcatraz boat tour (described in detail below) that focuses on just one landmark.

-There is a compromise choice: a combined 2-hour Alcatraz and Golden Gate Bridge narrated tour that gives you a close-up view of our two most famous landmarks on San Francisco Bay.
+There is a compromise choice: a combined 2-hour Alcatraz boat tour and Golden Gate Bridge tour that goes beneath the Bridge.
+This narrated tour that gives you a close-up view of our two most famous landmarks on San Francisco Bay.
 This tour is available only during the summer, but those are the months when the Alcatraz park visit tickets are sold out long in advance.

 The tour departs from Tiburon in Marin County (from the Angel Island Ferry pier), and there is just one sailing each day at 2:30 PM.
 It’s offered from June 17 through September 30, Their website and link to buy tickets is here.

-Blue and Gold Fleet (which also operates some of the Sausalito ferries and Tiburon ferries) offers a 90-minute voyage around Alcatraz from their San Francisco headquarters at Pier 41 / Pier 39 in Fisherman’s Wharf.
+Blue and Gold Fleet (which also operates some of the Sausalito ferries and Tiburon ferries) offers a 90-minute Alcatraz boat tour from their San Francisco headquarters at Pier 41 / Pier 39 in Fisherman’s Wharf.
 They call it “Escape from the Rock” and it goes around the island twice as well as going under the Golden Gate Bridge and back.

 The tour takes 90 minutes and they have a recorded narration thst covers the history of the island and prison in a dramatic “History Channel style” audio program called “Escape from the Rock.”